Tutorial

 Status-based Monitoring

 NEON employs status-based monitoring, in which the phenological condition of an individual is reported any time that individual is observed.
 At every observations bout, records are generated for every phenophase that is occurring and for every phenophase not occurring.
-With this approach, events (such as leaf emergence in Mediterranean climates, or flowering in many desert species) that may occur multiple times during a single year, can be captured.
+With this approach, events (such as leaf emergence in Mediterranean zones, or flowering in many desert species) that may occur multiple times during a single year, can be captured.
 Continuous reporting of phenophase status enables quantification of the duration of phenophases rather than just their date of onset while allows enabling the explicit quantification of uncertainty in phenophase transition dates that are introduced by monitoring in discrete temporal bouts.

 Specific products derived from this sampling include the observed phenophase status (whether or not a phenophase is occurring) and the intensity of phenophases for individuals in which phenophase status = ‘yes’.
 Phenophases reported are derived from the USA National Phenology Network (USA-NPN) categories.
 The number of phenophases observed varies by growth form and ranges from 1 phenophase (cactus) to 7 phenophases (semi-evergreen broadleaf).
 In this tutorial we will focus only on the state of the phenophase, not the phenophase intensity data.